Welcome to HacktionLab

 - Under the guise of Tech Tools for Activism we did a talk in the Rebel Soul tent at Shambala Festival 2013 on the topic of Privacy and the Dark Side of the Net in light of the revalations by Edward Snowden.
 Materials are available: Click to download a handy crib sheet of useful URLs or Click to download a PDF of the slides from the talk.

-- Our last big rural hack-lab skills-sharing gathering event took place on 7th, 8th & 9th June 2013 with a slew of amazing workshop proposals.
+- The 7th, 8th & 9th of June 2013 brought us BarnCamp 2013 with a slew of amazing workshop proposals.
 2013's event was organised in collaboration with Bristol Wireless and FLOSS Manuals.
 Check-out the BarnCamp Media Page for details of what happened.

 - We ran a one hour talk-cum-workshop session at this year's Bristol Anarchist Bookfair on Saturday 20th April at 1pm in The Room With a View at the Trinity, Bristol.
 We also took time out on the grass in the Sun to have a planning meeting for this year's BarnCamp.